Canadian wins at MIPCOM and CANNESERIES!

 Actor Malik Gervais-Aubourg, in Eric Piccoli’s I Would Like to be Erased (Je voudrais qu’on m’efface)

 At age 14, Malik Gervais-Aubourg has been honoured for his performance as Eddy in the eight-episode Canadian series based on Anaïs Barbeau-Lavalette’s novel and set in Montreal’s St-Michel neighbourhood.
 The acclaimed short-form series recently scored four Gémeaux Awards (including best digital series), not to mention nabbing best web series at the Rendez-Vous Québec Cinéma.
-If you’re located in Canada, watch it on ICI TOU.TV.
+If you’re located in Canada, watch it on ICI TOU.TV(site externe).

 Your MIPCOM Diversify TV Excellence Awards recap: